dpobel/damien.pobel.fr/damien.pobel.fr/src/post/javascript-unit-test-yui.md

 1. when the user *taps* on the button, it disables the button and adds a class which makes it in movements.

-You can test it on [my Github pages](http://dpobel.github.io/yui-test-example/) and look at [the source code on Github as well](https://github.com/dpobel/yui-test-example/blob/master/moveitview.js).
+You can test it on [my GitHub pages](http://dpobel.github.io/yui-test-example/) and look at [the source code on GitHub as well](https://github.com/dpobel/yui-test-example/blob/master/moveitview.js).
 I know, the only way to stop the movement is to refresh the page, it's because *I like to move it* ;-) More seriously, this small list of features gives us what